 Children gain a new ability to reason, to think through abstract concepts and ask deep questions about how, and why.
 This later develops into a greater understanding of morality.
 How should one behave, what is acceptable in the classroom, what about society in general?
 This can manifest itself in misbehavior, testing one’s boundaries, or tattling on a friend’s questionable actions.
 In doing so they are essentially asking the adult to verify that certain actions are alright, while others are not, and to reaffirm why not.
 In developing their own codes of morality, in judging the behaviors of others they are establishing their own concepts of injustice.
 The second plane is also the era of ‘it’s not fair,’ a time when they are very aware of injustice towards themselves and others and are ready to fight it.

 In many respects children in the second plane, are indeed very different people from those of the first.
-The observance of their role in the world, coupled by a newfound interest in the social expectations of the classroom as well as an intense curiosity about why things are how they are, lead them to a new understanding of morality and an eventual redefined relationship with their friends and family as they strive to understand who they should be.
+The observance of their role in the world, coupled by a newfound interest in the social expectations of the classroom and an intense curiosity about why things are how they are, lead them to a new understanding of morality and an eventual redefined relationship with their friends and family as they strive to understand who they should be.
 In the elementary classroom these changes can be witnessed daily.
 Although of course no child experiences these planes at exactly the same rate, in general, here’s what to expect in a typical elementary Montessori classroom.

 Age six (first year):